derek-damron/transformr/README.md

 Thanks for stopping by!

-`transform` is an R package that contains a variety of (hopefully) short and intuitive functions that handle common data transformations.
+`transform` is an R package that contains a variety of (hopefully) short and intuitive functions that handle common multi-line data transformations.

 So why should you consider using `transform` for your data analysis work?
 The functions within `transform` are designed to address some of the issues that I have experienced with writing adhoc transformation code for projects: